qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 [^web_event_loop]: That's a simplification.
 Actually there are two event queues in each main thread per tab.
 One is callback queue for low-priority events.
 Another is microtask queue for high-priority events.
 The high-priority ones execute first.

+(The `doRendering()` means rendering image and present in browser, not React component "rendering".)

 New events can be added to event queue in many ways:

 - Each time browser calls JS/Wasm code (e.g. event handling), it adds an event to queue.